About the Contest

 Submission Details

 • Entry fee of $15 per one poem, non-refundable.
 (Some entry fee scholarships are available on a limited first come, first serve basis.
-Please email contests@interfaithrelations.org for details.)
+Please email contests@interfaithrelations.org for details.
+If accepted, you will be notified and sent a separate scholarship submission form.)

 • Online submissions only.
 (If you are unable to submit online, please email contests@interfaithrelations.org or call 502-583-3100 Monday-Friday 9 a.m.-5 p.m.
 Eastern)